awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/1_CAD_intro.md

 ![Images/CostAnomaly02.png](/Cost/200_6_Cost_Anomaly_Detection/Images/cost_anomaly_02.png?classes=lab_picture_small)

 ### Congratulations!
 You have completed this section of the lab.
-In this section you learned the fundamentals of AWS Cost Anomaly Detection and how it differs from AWS Budgets.
-You also learned how to access the service using AWS console.
+In this section, you learned the fundamentals of AWS Cost Anomaly Detection and how it differs from AWS Budgets.
+In addition, you learned to access the service using AWS console.

 Click on **Next Step** to continue to the next section.